idnow/de.idnow.ios/README.md

 #### certificateProvider

-(support by the SDK version 3.22.1 or before )
+(supported by the SDK version 3.22.1 or before )

 For custom DTLS certificates use certificateProvider parameter of IDnowSettings /**